gozem-gsu/Redox-Potential-Protocol/Table2/opt-2-noSCE/README.md

 ## Overview

 This folder contains scripts for the second round of gas phase optimizations using optimized coordinates from the Opt-1 folder, followed by the calculation of solvation free energies using the continuum solvation model 'PCM'.
-The workflow is designed to calculate redox potentials for two pairs of reductions: Quinone (Q) to Semiquinone (Q.-) and Semiquinone (Q.-) to Hydroquinone (Q=).
+The workflow is designed to calculate redox potentials for two pairs of reductions: Quinone (Q) to Semiquinone (Q.-) and Semiquinone (Q.-) to dianion (Q=).

 ## Script Descriptions